jtschindler/sculptor/README.md

 **Disclaimer:**
 This project is currently undergoing rapid development.
 Be advised as the API has not been finalized, yet, fits done with the current version may not work with a future version of the software.
 The first stable, well-tested release will be version 1.0.0 anticipated for summer 2021.

-## Installing Sculptor and further documentation

-#### The documentation, including the installation instructions are hosted at [Sculptor's ReadTheDocs].

 [LMFIT]: https://lmfit.github.io/lmfit-py/